KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-Lunartic by mykle1](https://github.com/mykle1/MMM-Lunartic)

+0. This module is outdated: Deprecated.
+Doesn't work anymore (API is down).
 1. Typo: Found 'Magic Mirror' in file `MMM-Lunartic.js`: Replace it with `MagicMirror²`.
 2. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
 3. Deprecated: Found 'require('request')' in file `node_helper.js`: Replace it with built-in fetch.